 If you’ve taken time off over the years, be prepared to share why you did so.
 Perhaps you took time off for childcare, to go back to school, or travel around the world.
 Maybe you took a sabbatical for personal reasons.
 Be honest and keep it high-level and rest assured, you don’t need to discuss anything you’re not comfortable saying or reveal anything too personal.

 The same applies if you’ve had to change jobs a lot.
 For example, I lost my job three times in three years.
 When employers see this on my CV, it initially causes concern.
 I calmly explain that Berlin’s startup world is wild and then share the facts – the first company went out of business and the other two laid off a large percentage of staff during restructuring efforts.
-It wasn’t anything personal or a result of me being a bad employee.
+It wasn’t anything personal or a result of anything I did.
 I then go on to point out that I stayed at my last job for close to four years, only leaving after the company went into Germany’s short time work program.

 Hopefully, companies won’t give you a hard time on these subjects.
 These days, it’s very normal for people to change jobs frequently, as is taking career breaks.
-We should never feel ashamed or scared to talk about these things.
+So we should never feel ashamed or scared to talk about these things.

 13) Skip Out On Being Negative

-We’ve likely all been there at some point in our careers, perhaps working for a company with a toxic environment or under the watchful eye of an incompetent manager.
-Whatever the case, don’t talk badly about where you’ve worked, the team you worked with, or about certain individuals.
+We’ve likely all been there at some point in our careers, perhaps working for a company with a toxic environment or under the wing of an incompetent manager.
+Whatever the case, don’t talk badly about where you’ve worked, the team you worked with, or certain individuals.

 If you talk badly about former companies or specific people in general, it can appear malicious and condescending.
 It won’t look good on you and may get you eliminated from the recruiting process.